-Vipac Engineers & Scientists Ltd (VIPAC) has been commissioned by Allen Jack + Cottier to prepare a wind assessment report of the proposed Macquarie Village, 110-114 Herring road, Macquarie Park, NSW.
+Vipac Engineers & Scientists Ltd (VIPAC) has been commissioned by Stamford Property Services to prepare a wind assessment report of the proposed Macquarie Village, 110-114 Herring Road, Macquarie Park, NSW based on the updated drawings dated June 2013.
+The previous wind effect statement was made by Vipac in 2012.
 This appraisal is based on Vipac's experience as a wind-engineering consultancy.

-Drawings of the proposed Development were supplied by Allen Jack + Cottier as listed in Appendix C.
+The updated drawings of the proposed development were supplied by Stamford Property Services dated 6 June 2013.
+They are listed in Appendix C.